A lot can happen in one week in the African mining sector. Here are seven of the biggest headlines to come out of the industry in the last seven days.

 After this drilling phase, the exploration company will begin a maximum of 6,200-metre drilling in August.
 This will allow Altona to determine a capital value for the orebodies found, as well as to complete a PEA, preliminary metallurgical study, and a maiden mineral resource estimate.

 The African mining industry is filled with non-stop action and new developments and is seeking candidates to join it every day.
-Visit the CA Mining job board to view the latest mining jobs in Africa, and start applying today.
+CA Mining is a mining recruitment firm based in South Africa and place candidates in roles around the continent.
+Visit our job board to see the latest mining jobs in Africa, and start applying today.